 Have a sports-a-thon

-Invite the block over for some friendly competition.
+It’s time for some friendly competition!
 Set up a volleyball and badminton net, invest in corn hole equipment, and toss around a few hula hoops.
 Make sure all ages you’ll have at your house will have a sport to participate in.
 If your family and guests are interested, have a friendly competition with fun prizes.
 You’ll feel like you live in the nicest small town in America.

 Give back and craft